 A 222 g [231 g] partially fusion-crusted stone, which was found in Algeria, was eventually marketed in Erfoud, Morocco.
 The stone was purchased by American collectors and a portion was submitted for analysis to both the Northern Arizona University (J. Wittke and T. Bunch) and the University of Washington in Seattle (A. Irving).
 Northwest Africa 2775 was classified as an acapulcoite (see MetBull 91).

-For more complete amd current formation scenarios of the acapulcoitelodranite parent body, visit the Monument Draw and Lodran pages.
+Current formation scenarios for the acapulcoitelodranite parent body can be found on the Lodran page.
+Additional information about possible genetic connections to other meteorites from the same parent body can be found on the Choteau page.
 The specimen of NWA 2775 shown above measures 35 mm × 19 mm and weighs 2.68 g.
 The photo below shows a magnified image of this acapulcoite.